whyleee/RDB/README.md

 All client-side changes in `RDB.Admin/ClientApp` directory are watched by webpack and update the browser using hot modules replacement.
 Other changes including C# and cshtml files require container rebuild.

+Backend debug is working in Visual Studio 2017.
+Set `docker-compose` as startup project and press `F5`.
+Visual Studio will build containers with its debugger inside, run Docker Compose and connect to the debuggers.
+By default Visual Studio launches Docker Compose with the modified project name, so containers will have different names and own volumes.
+To reuse container names and volumes from the command-line mode, put [fixed Microsoft.Docker.dll](https://drive.google.com/open?id=0B6zzxGJlEvj6N3hqMFZEME5zVjA) to these locations:
+- `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\MSBuild\Sdks\Microsoft.Docker.Sdk\tools`
+- `C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\Common7\IDE\Extensions\k3mvm330.k1s`

 ## Work Guide
 Full task journey from the backlog to production is described below.